The Ultimate Guide on Where to Stay in Singapore

 Booking.com

-As a UK passport holder, you don’t need a visa for stays up to 90 days.
+As a UK passport holder, your passport needs to be valid for 6 months after the date you arrive.
+You don’t need a visa for stays up to 30 days.
+For any other nationality, check the Singapore entry requirements here.

 We hope you found this blog on where to stay in Singapore helpful.
-If you have any other questions, feel free to leave us a comment or get in contact!
+If you have any other questions, feel free to leave us a comment or get in contact and make sure you’re following us on Instagram to stay up to date with us in real time.

 Leave a Comment